Creamy Celeriac Soup

 A Taste for the Unusual: The Joy of Rare Vegetables

 I love vegetables, and I have an unfortunate affinity for the rarer ones.
 The harder to find, the more difficult to cultivate, the shorter their growing season – the more I desire them.
+Belgian endive, sunchokes, white asparagus, morel mushrooms, fiddlehead ferns, Afghan gandana, finger limes, mangosteen, fresh passionfruit… I relish them all.

 Perhaps it is their novelty that makes them so alluring.
-The thrill of the (farmers market) hunt makes it all the more satisfying when I do finally get to enjoy these treats.
+The thrill of the (farmers’ market) hunt makes it all the more satisfying when I do finally get to enjoy these treats.

 Discovering Celeriac for the First Time

 Celeriac, or celery root, is one of those vegetables that is a little harder to come by.
-Fortunately, these days, you can often find them at markets with excellent produce selections.
+Fortunately, these days, you can usually find them at markets with excellent produce selections.
 Still, there are many who have never tasted this unique vegetable.

 When I first came across one—in a CSA box—I was perplexed.
 Celeriac is not likely to win any produce beauty pageants (how come there aren’t produce beauty pageants?)
 With its thick, gnarled, hairy exterior, it kind of looks like a grumpy coconut.

-It resembles a root vegetable, but does not exactly grow underground.
+Celeriac resembles a root vegetable, but does not exactly grow underground.
 Most of the bulb protrudes from the soil, sort of like a giant carrot being pushed out of the ground.
 The many small offshoots on the bulb are actually the root parts of the plant.

 The Taste Behind Creamy Celeriac Soup